-Here are the foods that flush mucus from your body.
+Here are the foods that flush mucus from your body:

 You can likewise chop up a clove or two of garlic and eat it.
 Not everyone can endure the taste of garlic, but if you can do it, this is an excellent way to cleanse your throat and decrease infection.

 Ginger and lemon also help to loosens up the thick mucus and make it easier to get it out of your system.
 First, make the ginger tea and then add the juice from half a lemon to the ginger tea and enjoy it.

 3. Cayenne pepper

-Cayenne pepper contains antibacterial and anti-inflammatory properties, which help combat infections and inflammation.
-Capsaicin is a compound in cayenne pepper, which helps in eliminating the excess mucus.
-Mix a bit of honey and cayenne pepper into warm water or eat it off a spoon.
+Tips: Mix a bit of honey and cayenne pepper into warm water or eat it off a spoon.
 This helps dry up mucus and will lessen the cough.
 You need to drink this mixture at least twice daily.
 You use cayenne pepper powder in your salads, soups, and other dishes.

 Tips: You can mingle a slice of pineapple, mix with a cup of water and drink it, at least once daily.
-Or otherwise, you can eat the pineapple.
+Or otherwise, you can eat the pineapple

 Tips: Just take two teaspoons of honey twice a day; you should feel relief.
-In other ways, you can also mix a tablespoon of honey to a glass of lukewarm water and drink it.
+In other ways, you can also mix a tablespoon of honey with a glass of lukewarm water and drink it.
 You need to do this 2 to 3 times daily.